 The chloride ion is the most common agent for the depassivation of steel in Concrete.

-The traditional wisdom was that Concrete with a low water-cement ratio, well cured, would have a sufficiently low permeability to prevent significant penetration of corrosion-inducing factors, such as oxygen, chloride ions, carbon dioxide, and water.
+The traditional wisdom was that Concrete with a low water-cement ratio and well cured would have a sufficiently low permeability to prevent significant penetration by corrosion-inducing factors, such as oxygen, chloride ions, carbon dioxide, and water.
 Unfortunately, this is not the proper position.

 Some of this can be explained by the fact that Concrete is inherently porous, regardless of its composition.
 If a concentration gradient exists, then at some point, a sufficient quantity of aggressive ions will be passed through the Concrete to initiate corrosion.